Pennsylvania Route 611: Bucks County truck route

 Pennsylvania Route 611 Truck (PA 611 Truck) signs are posted to direct trucks from northbound PA 413 directly to PA 611 in Bedminster Township in Bucks County, avoiding Old Easton Road.
 The route is concurrent with the northernmost portion of PA 413 and is signed only as "To Truck Route PA 611" in the northbound direction of PA 413 only.

+Northampton County truck route

+Pennsylvania Route 611 Truck is a mostly unsigned truck route marked by a green arrow bypassing a low clearance bridge carrying the Lehigh Valley Railroad on which trucks over 12 feet 3 inches are prohibited.
+The route follows Smith Avenue, Saint John Street, Philadelphia Road, Morgan Hill Road, and Cedarville Road through the south part of Easton, Pennsylvania.

 Former Monroe County truck route

 Pennsylvania Route 611 Truck (PA 611 Truck) was a truck route of PA 611 that bypassed the stretch of the route between Bartonsville and Tannersville in Monroe County from 2013 to 2015.
 PA 611 Truck northbound started at the intersection of PA 33 and PA 611.
 When PA 33 interchanges with I-80, the truck route headed onto I-80 west.
 In Tannersville, it reached an interchange with PA 715 at exit 299 and a mile later, PA 611 Truck left I-80 at exit 298 to PA 611, coming to its northern terminus.
 PA 611 Truck southbound started at PA 611 and merged onto I-80 east at exit 298.
 It had an interchange with PA 715 at exit 299 and 3 miles later, exited I-80 onto PA 33 north.
 PA 611 Truck reached its southern terminus 0.13 mi later at PA 611.
 However, the truck route was decommissioned in 2015.